There are times when we want to keep information confidential. This is particularly true of medical records, which many people prefer to keep secret.

 • If the employer asks candidates to undergo physical or psychological aptitude tests as part of the hiring process, they can access the results of the tests.

-Only the person in charge of personnel is allowed access to the medical information listed above.
+Only the person in charge of personnel is allowed access to the medical information as listed above.
 Apart from these situations, employers are not permitted to access employees’ medical information.

 MedLégal can help you fight for your medical rights